7. The L-RD'S Anointed

 punctuation marks are different from the ones found in the original 1611 C.E. version.
 There, the 70 weeks are

-divided into 3 separate weeks of time 7, 62 and 1, duplicating the traditional Jewish version:
+divided into 3 separate weeks of years 7, 62 and 1, duplicating the traditional Jewish version:

 "....unto the Messiah the Prince shall be 7 weeks; and 60 and 2 weeks, the street shall be built again,..."